smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

     MMAI v15: Graph diargram (SVG version <a href="{{ 'assets/img/vcmi-gym/v15-graph.svg' | relative_url }}" target="_blank">here</a>)
 </div>

-The graph diagram above the available node types, edge types and edge attributes.
-Node attributes are too many to render and are listed below:
+The graph diagram above shows the available node types, edge types and edge attributes, but it's missing the node attributes: they are too many to render and are instead listed below:

 <div class="row justify-content-md-center">
     <div class="col-sm-10">